Man killed in California church shooting called a hero

 Tensions between China and Taiwan are at the highest in decades, with Beijing stepping up its military harassment by flying fighter jets toward the self-governing island.
 China has not ruled out force to reunify with Taiwan, which split from the mainland during a civil war in 1949.

-Taiwan’s chief representative in the U.S., Bi-khim Hsiao, offered condolences to the shooting families on Twitter.
+Taiwan’s chief representative in the U.S., Bi-khim Hsiao, offered condolences on Twitter.

 “I join the families of the victims and Taiwanese American communities in grief and pray for the speedy recovery of the wounded survivors,” Hsiao wrote on Sunday.